Cribac/dotfiles/README.md

 ### My dotfiles.

-This is a probably never ending work in progress for a [EndeavourOS](https://endeavouros.com/) setup.
+This is a never ending work in progress for my personal [EndeavourOS](https://endeavouros.com/) setup.

 ##### Screenshots:
 ![Desktop-Polybar-Wallpaper](/screenshots/desktop.jpg)